 Make sure your name and preferred email address are on the sheet.
-You will receive emailed or printed feedback on your pre-proposals by Wednesday's class meeting, which will launch you towards the second milestone, due Friday the 31st.
+You will receive feedback on your pre-proposals before or during Wednesday's class meeting, which will launch you towards the second milestone, due Monday October 30th.
 That assignment sheet will follow.